Kody7mm/roboger/README.md

 * jQuery

 ## Description
-This website was built to allow user to input a number and get a response in robot?
-A nese?
+This website was built to allow user to input a number and get a response in robot? nese?
 Lish?
-Whats the proper term for robot language?
+Whats the proper term for robot language? *Makes note*

 ## Setup/Installation Requirement
 * [Portfolio](https://github.com/kody7mm/)